ragobech/early-stage-startup-playbook/early-stage-startup-playbook.md

 What's being done today: 60% of online courses getting purchased but only X% get completed.
 What if there ws a better way:
 Emerging technologies rewui upskilling and learning.

+1. Active sharing of peoples screens to show their focus on work